Exploring the World of Frigatebirds: How Many Species Are There?

 Christmas frigatebird (Fregata andrewsi)

-The adult male is the only frigatebird species with white on its belly (an egg-shaped patch).
-It is larger with a longer bill than the related great frigatebird.
-Its upperparts are black with green metallic gloss on the mantle and scapulars.
-The female has dark upperparts with brown wing bars, a black head with white belly and white collar (sometimes incomplete) around its neck.
-Breeds on Christmas Island in the Indian Ocean and forages in the surrounding waters.
-It is considered as critically Endangered with decreasing population.
+The adult male of this frigatebird species is unique among its kind, distinguished by an egg-shaped white patch on its belly.
+It is also larger, with a longer bill compared to the closely related great frigatebird.
+Its upperparts are black with a striking green metallic gloss on the mantle and scapulars.
+The female has dark upperparts highlighted by brown wing bars, a black head, and a white belly, along with a sometimes-incomplete white collar around her neck.
+This species breeds exclusively on Christmas Island in the Indian Ocean and forages in the nearby waters.
+Unfortunately, it is considered critically endangered, with its population currently in decline.

 Christmas frigatebirds nesting on bushes